jordan-yee/clojure-webstack/README.md

 ## Testing

-To just start a test runner that automatically re-runs tests after each change:
+To start a test runner that automatically re-runs tests after each change:
 ```
 clojure -X:watch-test
 ```